Version: 2024-07-22 (c50475a30a93d32b78c65ffa3b8cbd68d52f6187)

 In this writeup we provide a summary of technical information crucial to evaulate the exploitability and impact of memory safety problems in IBM i programs.
 As administrators and developers of IBM i aren’t supposed to work “below MI level” this kind of information is not officially documented by the vendor.
 The information presented here is thus based on already published reverse engineering results12, and our own findings uncovered using IBM’s System Sertice Tools (SST) and the POWER-AS specific Processor extensions we developed for the Ghidra reverse engineering framework.

 Tests were performed on a physical POWER 9 system running IBM i V7R4.
 Programs were compiled by the default settings of the system in the ILE program model.
-C language source code will be provided separately.
+C language source code are provided separately.

 Current IBM i platforms are built around IBM’s POWER CPU.
 POWER implements the PowerPC ISA (IBM is one of the founding members of the PowerPC Alliance), extended with vendor-specific instructions, related primarily to memory tagging - commonly referred to as POWER-AS (the name originating from the AS/400 era).
 The processors implement the 64-bit, big-endian specification.